Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 person = dict(name="Bob", age=25, city="New York")
 ```

-**Explanation:** Dictionary keys must be immutable (strings, numbers, tuples) and unique.
+ Dictionary keys must be immutable (strings, numbers, tuples) and unique.
 If you use the same key twice, the second value overwrites the first.
 Values can be any data type and can be duplicated.